jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 Essentially, a registry holds a bunch of images from different publishers, who can store many images, which in turn have many different 'flavours' known as tags.

-> A tag is version of an image that you'll use to create a running container.
+> A tag is a version of an image that you'll use to create a running container.
 >
 > Form: [publisher]/[image-name]:[tag]
 >
-> E.g microsoft/dotnet:1.0.1-runtime, rabbitmq:latest
+> E.g microsoft/dotnet:1.0.1-runtime

 _Note: if you omit the publisher, Docker will assume you mean its official set of images.
-If you omit the tag, it will assume you mean the latest_
+If you omit the tag, it will assume you mean the latest.
+E.g. image name 'rabbitmq' uses the official, latest rabbitmq image_

 [Back to Contents](#TOC)